LDAPAccountManager/lam/lam/docs/README.upgrade.txt

  - listPrintAdditionalOptions(): If you want to display additional conrols for a list please use this function.
 The controls will be placed under the account table.

+No more lamdaemon commands via delete_attributes() and save_attributes() in account modules.
+Please use these new functions to call lamdaemon directly:

+ - preModifyActions()
+ - postModifyActions()
+ - preDeleteActions()
+ - postDeleteActions()

 1.1.x -> 1.2.0: